You are here

 Dr. Kurtzberg’s team at Duke launched their first autism clinical trial in 2014 treating children with their own cord blood (NCT02176317).
 Although the study did not have a control group, the published results show significant improvements on the Vineland Adaptive Behavior Scale (VABS) as well as clinician-measured scales22.
 Improvements were much better in children that started with a non-verbal IQ at or above 70.
 A similar study at Sutter Health in California (NCT01638819), using a lower cell dose, did not find significant improvements23.

 Since then, both Duke University and the Panama Stem Cell Institute have completed clinical trials that treat autism with a different source of cells, the mesenchymal stromal cells (MSC) from cord tissue (described in detail below).
-The Panama trial results have been submitted to a journal and are awaiting approval for publication, while the Duke data is still in preparation.
+The Panama trial was conducted in 2015 and the results were published in June 201941, while the Duke trial was conducted in 2017 and the data is still in preparation.

 The table below is a summary of stem cell clinical trials for autism so far, restricted only to trials in North America and to trials using either cord blood MNC (abbreviated CB-MNC) or cord tissue MSC (abbreviated UC-MSC).